The Voice (Australian TV series) season 9: Semi-finals

 The Semi-finals episode was first broadcast on 14 July 2020.
 At the end of the episode, the coaches were allowed to take one artist each through to the Grand Finale due to the COVID-19 pandemic.
+The only other time this occurred was in season 1.
 This also marks Guy Sebastian's first season with an artist in the Grand Finale.